 - convenes regularly scheduled committee meetings so that committee members stay informed of the student's progress;

 - reads and evaluates the writing quality of drafts, intervening as early as possible with students in need of additional assistance;

 - obtains agreement from the committee that the final draft is ready for a defense;

 - schedules the defense and announces the defense to the academic and graduate deans, the home department, and any other faculty deemed relevant;

 - makes sure that the student incorporates all revisions, corrections, and suggestions resulting from the defense;

-- certifies that the final copy submitted to the Graduate School is written in correct English, is formatted correctly according to the guidelines the disciplinary style used as well as the guidelines in this handbook, and is free of factual errors.
+- certifies that the final copy submitted to the Graduate School is well-written, formatted correctly according to the guidelines of the disciplinary style used as well as the guidelines in this Handbook, and free of factual errors.

-- provides ideas, suggesting additional or new avenues of research;
+- provide ideas, suggesting additional or new avenues of research;

-- brings to the student's attention all relevant announcements regarding funding, deadlines, conference opportunities;
+- bring to the student's attention all relevant announcements regarding funding, deadlines, conference opportunities;

-- attends all scheduled committee meetings to keep abreast of the student's progress and the suggestions made by other committee members;
+- attend all scheduled committee meetings to keep abreast of the student's progress and the suggestions made by other committee members;